Oswald Werner

-Oswald J. Werner (born February 26, 1928), known as Ossy, was a Professor of Anthropology and Linguistics for thirty years at Northwestern University and retired in 1998 as Professor Emeritus of Anthropology and Linguistics.
+Oswald J. Werner (February 26, 1928 – March 26, 2023), better known as Ossy Werner, was a Slovak-born American linguist.
+He was Professor of Anthropology and Linguistics for thirty years at Northwestern University and retired in 1998 as Professor Emeritus of Anthropology and Linguistics.
 During this period he researched the Navajo language and culture.
 Although specializing in their medicine and science, he impacted anthropology, linguistics, ethnography, ethnographic methodology, ethnoscience, and cognitive anthropology.

 Early life

-Oswald J. Werner was born February 26, 1928, in Rimavská Sobota, Czechoslovakia in what is now south-central Slovak Republic.
+Oswald J. Werner was born February 26, 1928, in Rimavská Sobota, Czechoslovakia in what is now south-central Slovakia.
 His father, Professor Julius M. Werner, was Slovak, while his mother, Bella L. (née Toth), was Hungarian.
 The history of the area with its malleable borders following World War I required an academic family to know all three languages, Slovak, Hungarian, and German.

-Matriculating at the Technische Hochschule in Stuttgart, Germany, he studied Applied Physics, graduating in 1950 with a Bachelor's degree equivalent.
-Without knowing English, he emigrated in 1951 to the United States, learning the new language while serving in the Army.
+Matriculating at the Technische Hochschule in Stuttgart, Germany, he studied applied physics, graduating in 1950 with a bachelor's degree equivalent.
+Without knowing English, he emigrated in 1951 to the United States, learning the new language while serving in the army.

 Anthropology and linguistics

-Starting at Syracuse University's School of Journalism in 1954, he also read and took courses in anthropology.
+Starting at Syracuse University's school of journalism in 1954, he also read and took courses in anthropology.
 A summer of archaeological field work and photography at Mesa Verde National Park brought him into daily contact with Navajo laborers.
 This piqued his interest, which led to changing his field of study to anthropology.

-He received his Master's Degree in Anthropology in 1961 from Syracuse.
-Wanting to continue his studies under the anthropological linguist, C. F. Voegelin, he was accepted at the University of Indiana at Bloomington in the Department of Anthropology.
+Werner received his master's degree in anthropology in 1961 from Syracuse.
+Wanting to continue his studies under the anthropological linguist, C. F. Voegelin, he was accepted at the Indiana University Bloomington in the department of anthropology.
 In many schools, linguistics is considered a sub-discipline of anthropology.
 With Voegelin as advisor, Werner became interested in "Trader Navajo" which was spoken by the Anglo traders on the then Navajo Reservation, now the Navajo Nation.
 This simplified Navajo or pidgin spoken at the often isolated trading posts became the subject of his doctoral dissertation, A Typological Comparison of Four Trader Navajo Speakers (Indiana University, 1963).

 Northwestern University and professional affiliations

-Werner started teaching at Northwestern University in Evanston, Illinois in 1963 as Assistant Professor.
-Moving through the ranks from Associate Professor in 1969 and finally to Full Professor by 1971, he served as Chair of the department from 1978–83 and then again from 1987-89.
+Werner started teaching at Northwestern University in Evanston, Illinois, in 1963 as assistant professor.
+Moving through the ranks from associate professor in 1969 and finally to full professor by 1971, he served as chair of the department from 1978–83 and then again from 1987 to 1989.
 Werner retired from Northwestern in 1998.

-Since retiring, Northwestern University Anthropology Department created The Oswald Werner Prize for Distinguished Honors Theses in Anthropology.
+After retiring, Northwestern University's anthropology department created The Oswald Werner Prize for Distinguished Honors Theses in Anthropology.